Note: I am NOT a journalist, and make NO

 - “A medicinal plant endemic to the southern parts of Western Ghats and Sri Lanka could offer scientists the key to new herbal formulations and modern drugs for the treatment of cancer and wounds and burns”;

-- “Bangladesh is working with Myanmar security forces to stop Rohingya Muslim militants crossing their shared border, but will continue to allow women, children and the elderly to seek shelter there”;
+- “Bangladesh is working with Myanmar security forces to stop Rohingya Muslim militants crossing their shared border, but will continue to allow women, children and the elderly to seek shelter there”; - With regard to Sudan and South Sudan:

 - “European Union envoys to Sudan [have] discussed with the North Darfur officials the state government post-conflict plans to collect arms and recovery strategies”;

-- “The United Nations Special Adviser on the Prevention of Genocide, Adama Dieng, has condemned South Sudanese President Salva Kiir for lack of commitment to end violence in the war-torn country”; Ugandans are reportedly welcoming South Sudanese fleeing violence;
+- “The United Nations Special Adviser on the Prevention of Genocide, Adama Dieng, has condemned South Sudanese President Salva Kiir for lack of commitment to end violence in the war-torn country”; Ugandans are reportedly welcoming South Sudanese fleeing violence; - With regard

-• With regard to the conflict in Syria, where Assad’s regime has, in my opinion, lost all claims to legitimacy, and it is time to consider partition (see here, here, here and here):
+claims to legitimacy, and it is time to consider partition (see here, here, here and here):

-- US backed militias are making gains against violent extremists in Syria; reports that the Assad dictatorship has committed torture and murders of up to 13,000 people at a prison; Russian warplanes have (accidentally) killed Turkish soldiers in a friendly fire incident; a radio station in Syria is resisting pressure to control its on air content in a subversive and, at times, sarcastic manner; a Syrian dissident says he considers the war against dictator Assad is over, as a result of foreign governments cutting aid to rebels; dictator Assad has rejected the creation of safe areas in Syria; France the next round of United Nations-led peace talks on Syria could be "disappointing" as a result of Syrian government "intransigence"; violent extremists have made gains against rebels; a Syrian survivor of torture under dictator Assad is giving Swedes lessons in compassion and gratitude; some Syrians are fleeing to Sudan in order to get to Egypt; the UK has acknowledged that its support of Saudi air strikes in Yemen was being used by Russia to deflect criticism at the UN of its own bombing campaign in Syria;
+- US backed militias are making gains against violent extremists in Syria; reports that the Assad dictatorship has committed torture and murders of up to 13,000 people at a prison; Russian warplanes have (accidentally) killed Turkish soldiers in a friendly fire incident; a radio station in Syria is resisting pressure to control its on air content in a subversive and, at times, sarcastic manner; a Syrian dissident says he considers the war against dictator Assad is over, as a result of foreign governments cutting aid to rebels; dictator Assad has rejected the creation of safe areas in Syria; France the next round of United Nations-led peace talks on Syria could be "disappointing" as a result of Syrian government "intransigence"; violent extremists have made gains against rebels; a Syrian survivor of torture under dictator Assad is giving Swedes lessons in compassion and gratitude; some Syrians are fleeing to Sudan in order to get to Egypt; the UK has acknowledged that its support of Saudi air strikes in Yemen was being used by Russia to deflect criticism at the UN of its own bombing campaign in Syria; - With regard to Turkey:

-Turkey has sacked thousands more civil servants as part of the ongoing purge in reaction to the failed coup; Russian warplanes have (accidentally) killed Turkish soldiers in a friendly fire incident; a German court has upheld a ban on a satirical poem that mocks Turkey’s President; Turkey’s President has approved a referendum on giving himself more powers; a Turkish father who stood with a Jewish father to protest US President Trump’s travel ban has been labelled a terrorist in Turkey – which is a MASSIVE indictment of Turkey;
+Turkey has sacked thousands more civil servants as part of the ongoing purge in reaction to the failed coup; Russian warplanes have (accidentally) killed Turkish soldiers in a friendly fire incident; a German court has upheld a ban on a satirical poem that mocks Turkey’s President; Turkey’s President has approved a referendum on giving himself more powers; a Turkish father who stood with a Jewish father to protest US President Trump’s travel ban has been labelled a terrorist in Turkey – which is a MASSIVE indictment of Turkey; - With regard to the conflicts in Ukraine, particularly in

 a rebel commander has been killed (and another); a call for the European Union to demonstrate support for the Ukraine;

 I read an article which argued for the rights of self-determination of Russian-speaking people in Ukraine: that does have considerable validity, and I would have actively supported a free vote on that, but the involvement of Russia and the choice of violence has warped the situation.
 Peace and freedom from interference (from East or West) must be restored first, and then the situation can be considered.
-I would have included the article, but it focused too much energy in abusing the Ukrainian government - which is flawed, but I have doubts about the line taken in the article.
+I would have included the article, but it focused too much energy in abusing the Ukrainian government - which is flawed, but I have doubts about the line taken in the article. - With regard to West Asia / the Middle East and North

-• With regard to West Asia / the Middle East and North Africa, the Middle East Eye and other sources have:
+Africa, the Middle East Eye and other sources have:

 - Israeli concerns over its Syrian border; Israeli human rights groups have launched legal action against the government’s approval of thousands of squatter homes; the Trump administration appears to be toning down the US President’s early rhetoric in support of Israel; a sick Gazan boy has died after being denied entry into Israel;